How to Keep a Kiddie Pool Clean All Summer Long

 How to keep a kiddie pool clean with chemicals

-I'm always loathe to use toxic chemicals like bleach or chlorine when it's not necessary, but sometimes they're the best defense against worser enemies.
+I'm always loathe to use toxic chemicals when it's not necessary, but sometimes they're the best defense against worser enemies.
 “Worser enemies” could be the microbes that can make kids sick, or they could be the daily struggles of keeping the kiddie pool clean without having to drain it every few days.

 For larger plastic or inflatable pools, like our 10-foot-long behemoth, the CDC recommends chlorine and filtration as the best way to keep the water clean and safe for swimmers.